nixworks/public/news/2010/10/28/index.md

 ##### Burma
 ### [Burmese authorities announce that its leader General Than Shwe will not be standing in the upcoming general election. ](/news/2010/10/28/burmese-authorities-announce-that-its-leader-general-than-shwe-will-not-be-standing-in-the-upcoming-general-election.md)
-_Context: Burma, general elections, Than Shwe_
+_Context: general elections, Burma, Than Shwe_

 ##### Guinea
 ### [Guinea sets November 7 as the new date for the presidential run-off. ](/news/2010/10/28/guinea-sets-november-7-as-the-new-date-for-the-presidential-run-off.md)
-_Context: November's presidential poll, Guinea_
+_Context: Guinea, November's presidential poll_

 ##### Argentinian
 ### [Tens of thousands of Argentinians pay tribute to the former President of Argentina Nstor Kirchner at a wake at the Presidential Palace. ](/news/2010/10/28/tens-of-thousands-of-argentinians-pay-tribute-to-the-former-president-of-argentina-nestor-kirchner-at-a-wake-at-the-presidential-palace.md)